brojonat/context-vacuum/README.md

-**The Problem:** LLM code assistants (Cursor, ChatGPT, Claude) often revert to less ideal implementations despite having newer, better alternatives (e.g., ResponseAPI vs. Completions API for OpenAI, Composition API vs. Options API for Vue, etc.).
+**The Problem:** LLM code assistants (Cursor, ChatGPT, Claude) often revert to less ideal implementations despite having newer, better alternatives (e.g., ResponsesAPI vs. Completions API for OpenAI, Composition API vs. Options API for Vue, etc.).
 This will continue to happen as long as API churn exists and LLMs have training cutoff dates.